TimBenedet/BrewLab/README.md

 # BrewLab - Beer Recipe Manager & Viewer

-BrewLab is a web application designed for homebrewers and beer enthusiasts to manage, view, and create beer recipes.
-It parses BeerXML files, displays them in a user-friendly interface, and allows for detailed viewing of recipe specifics, including ingredients, stats, and brewing procedures.
-The application is built to be a static site, making it easy to host on platforms like GitHub Pages or Vercel.
+BrewLab is a web application designed for homebrewers and beer enthusiasts to visualize and manage their beer recipes.
+Its primary function is to parse and display recipes formatted in **BeerXML**, presenting them in a user-friendly and detailed interface.
+The application is built as a static site, making it easy to host on platforms like Vercel or GitHub Pages.

+This project was developed with the assistance of AI tools, including **Gemini**, and built using **Firebase Studio**.
+It's optimized for easy deployment on **Vercel**.

-## Features
+## Core Features

+*   **BeerXML Recipe Viewer**: Reads and parses BeerXML files to display comprehensive recipe details.
-*   **Recipe Listing**: Displays a list of all available beer recipes.
+*   **Recipe Listing & Filtering**: Displays all available recipes from your collection with client-side filtering by style.
-*   **Dynamic Filtering**: Filter recipes by style on the main "My Recipes" page.
 *   **Detailed Recipe View**:
     *   Comprehensive display of recipe metadata (name, style, author, batch size, boil time, efficiency).
     *   Target statistics (OG, FG, ABV, IBU, Color/SRM) with visual progress gauges.
-    *   SRM-based beer color visualization next to the recipe title using a dynamically colored `GlassWater` icon.
+    *   SRM-based beer color visualization next to the recipe title.
     *   Clear tables for Fermentables, Hops, Yeast, and Miscellaneous Ingredients.
     *   Two-tab layout for "Recipe Details" and "Recipe Steps".
-*   **Recipe Steps from Markdown**:
-    *   The "Recipe Steps" tab displays detailed brewing procedures parsed from a corresponding `.md` file for each recipe.
-    *   Supports structured Markdown with sections for Brewer's Notes, Mashing, Boil, Whirlpool, Cooling, Fermentation, and Bottling/Kegging.
-*   **Recipe Creation Form**:
-    *   An intuitive form to create new beer recipes, including key indicators, general information, and dynamic lists for grains, hops, other ingredients, and yeast.
-    *   Includes a fermentation schedule date picker and a section for additional notes.
+*   **Recipe Steps from Markdown**: For each recipe, an optional corresponding `.md` file can provide detailed brewing procedures, which are parsed and displayed in organized sections (Mashing, Boil, Fermentation, etc.).
-    *   *(Note: Currently, saving a new recipe from the UI simulates the action by logging data to the console.
-To persist a new recipe, its XML and MD files need to be manually added to the `public/recipes` directory and the site rebuilt.)*
+*   **Recipe Creation Form (Simulated Save)**: An intuitive form to build new beer recipes.
+Currently, saving a new recipe from the UI simulates the action by logging data to the console.
+To persist a new recipe, its XML and MD files need to be manually added to the `public/recipes/[recipe-slug]/` directory and the site rebuilt.
-*   **Responsive Design**: Adapts to various screen sizes, from mobile devices to desktops, ensuring a good user experience across platforms.
+*   **Responsive Design**: Adapts to various screen sizes for a good user experience on desktops, tablets, and mobile devices.
-*   **Static Site Generation**: Optimized for static export, making it fast and easy to deploy on services like GitHub Pages or Vercel.
+*   **Static Site Generation**: Optimized for static export (`output: 'export'` in Next.js config), making it fast and easy to deploy.

 ## Tech Stack